kennylouie/vancouver-business-licence-api/README.md

 3. Build a simple golang server to relay http requests to access the cassandra database.
 This was adapted from Ian Douglas (https://getstream.io/blog/building-a-performant-api-using-go-and-cassandra/).

-The server is live and execute GET requests for some 2018 business licence data, e.g. licenceRSN = 2997942
+The server is live and allows for GET requests for some 2018 business licence data, e.g. licenceRSN = 2997942
 ```
 http://34.218.47.133:8081/licence/2997942
 ```